 To summarize what you will read is this:

-- Take the time to develop a plan, involve (heavily) your student orientation leaders and give them power to carry out ideas.
+- Take the time to develop a plan, involve (heavily) your student orientation leaders and give them the power to carry out ideas.

-- Decide the strategy you will take in using social media into a communication tool beyond social or marketing, including elements that will begin before orientation, as well as during the on-campus experience and just as important continuing the interaction and strategy post-orientation season into the start of school.
+- Decide the strategy you will take in using social media as a communication tool beyond social or marketing, including elements that will begin before orientation, as well as during the on-campus experience and just as important continuing the interaction and strategy post-orientation season into the start of school.

 - Finally, allow your community to take the online conversation as their own, to be continued beyond orientation and through the college experience.

-Disclaimer: Under each section I give a base of ‘ideas’ and not necessarily listed of rank or timeline One idea may end up being extremely successful at one institution, but just not fit at another.
+Disclaimer: Under each section, I give a base of ‘ideas’ and not necessarily listed of rank or timeline.
+One idea may end up being extremely successful at one institution, but just not fit at another.
 Do not jump into every social media platform because they are free or recently popular.
 The more time you can put into being strategic about social media, even if this means only doing one social media platform and doing it very well, the better.
 Some of these may also take long-term planning to implement, such as staff training or resources for video production equipment.
 Think about short and long-term goals for your program, considering orientation season is already quickly approaching!